markstringer-dti/markstringer-dti.github.io/dti.md

 > "I'm not doing this.
 I'm just not.
 What the actual fuck is this shit"
 > Yet, they are still building it - knowing full well that NO-ONE is going to use the software.

-Well, let’s think about this in "Swamp terms."
+Well, let's think about this in "Swamp terms."
 Yes, there are some people who are very rich and powerful.
 Ultimately, if they want to build something in the swamp that nobody wants to live in, they probably have the power to do that.
 A good question to ask is if there is *any* group of stakeholders who could have some influence over these rich and powerful people.
 The more stakeholder research you do, the more chance you might have to discover who these people might be.
 For example, in this case, if a form is mandated by government, then there are MP's and Ministers who have some interest.

 Users who are forced to comply with regulations often form an interest group or pressure group.
 There might be more than one.
 They represent those who are being regulated.
 Often whoever it is who is ignoring individual users may well still listen to representation from these groups.
 Think of it this way.
 Everybody has a boss, well almost everybody.
 And everybody has a constituency, a wider group of people that they would really like to please and would dearly love not to annoy.